ArthurGoldin/ImagesComeToLIfe/README.md

 # ImagesComeToLIfe

-Author: Arhtur Goldin.
+Author: Arthur Goldin

-This app is developed as a Final Project assignment for my B.sc at the Faculty of Engineering at Bar-Ilan University.
-The app is implemented with geometry-processing-js and linear-algebra-js libraries provided by Rohan Sawhney and Keenan Crane.
+This application was developed as the final project for my Bachelor of Science degree at the Faculty of Engineering, Bar-Ilan University.
+The implementation utilizes the geometry-processing-js and linear-algebra-js libraries, created by Rohan Sawhney and Keenan Crane.

-The main deformation algorithm is based on papers:
+The core deformation algorithm is inspired by and based on the following research papers:

-- GPU-Accelerated Locally Injective Shape Deformation.
+GPU-Accelerated Locally Injective Shape Deformation

-- A Subspace Method for Fast Locally Injective Harmonic Mapping.
+A Subspace Method for Fast Locally Injective Harmonic Mapping

-- Piecewise linear mapping optimization based on the complex view.
+Piecewise Linear Mapping Optimization Based on the Complex View